Nabi Bakhsh Baloch: Career

-Baloch, in 1989, formally began the compiling, rearranging and editing of the authentic text of the Poetic Compendium of Shah Abdul Latif Bhitai, Shah Jo Risalo.
-This was a gigantic project involving not only extensive research and deep rooted understanding of the great poet’s philosophy but also an optimum expertise in Sindhi Language itself.
-In this regard he also produced a companion dictionary Roshni for the understanding of the classical text.
+In 1989, Baloch began the compiling, rearranging and editing the text of the anthology of Shah Abdul Latif Bhitai, Shah Jo Risalo.
+This project involved extensive research and a deep understanding of the poet’s philosophy as well as expertise in the Sindhi language.
+In this regard, he also produced a companion dictionary, Roshni, for the understanding of text.

-In 1991, Sindhi Language Authority was established by the Government of Sindh, and Baloch was invited to join as its chairman.
-Baloch remained with this institute for a period of 27 months during which numerous works were published on a multitude of topics pertaining the teaching and promotion of Sindhi Language.
-During his tenure at Sindhi Language Authority he was also given the additional charge of Minister for Education with the caretaker government for a period of three months.
+In 1991, the Sindhi Language Authority was established by the Government of Sindh, with Baloch as its chairman.
+He remained with this institute for 27 months, during which numerous works were published on a multitude of topics pertaining to the teaching and promotion of the Sindhi Language.
+During his tenure, he was also given the additional charge of Minister for Education with the caretaker government for a period of three months.

 Baloch remained Professor Emeritus Allama I.I Kazi Chair, University of Sindh, established in 1990 until his demise.